zackmdavis/Category_War/where_to_draw_the_boundaries.md

 Do not ask whether there's a rule of rationality saying that you shouldn't call dolphins fish.
 Ask whether dolphins are fish.

 And if you speak overmuch of the Way you will not attain it.

+_(Thanks to Sarah Constantin, Ben Hoffman, Zvi Mowshowitz, Jessica Taylor, and Michael Vassar for feedback and guidance.)_